esolitos/spori.fi/README.md

 # Spotify Discovery Weekly Albums

+> [!WARNING]
+> Due to recent [changes on Spotify's Web API](https://developer.spotify.com/blog/2024-11-27-changes-to-the-web-api) this application is now useless.
+>
+> Not happy?
+Feel free to join the [crowd of people yelling at the wall in Spotify's forum](https://community.spotify.com/t5/Spotify-for-Developers/Changes-to-Web-API/td-p/6540414).

+This repo will now be archived, as it serves no purpouse anymore.

+---

 This simple script offers the ability to create a *"Discover Weekly Albums"* playlist containing the albums of the songs from Spotify's *"Discover Weekly"*.